marten-seemann/draft-seemann-quic-accurate-ack-ecn/draft-seemann-quic-accurate-ack-ecn.md

 parameter MUST treat the receipt of a non-empty value as a connection error of type TRANSPORT_PARAMETER_ERROR.

+After negotiating this extension, endpoints MUST report received packets using the ACCURATE_ACK_ECN frame.
+It is invalid to send regular ACK frames after negotiating this extension.
+Endpoints MUST close the connection using a PROTOCOL_VIOLATION error when they receive an ACK frame after this extension was negotiated.

 When using 0-RTT, both endpoints MUST remember the value of this transport parameter.
 This allows sending the frames defined by this extension in 0-RTT packets.
 If 0-RTT data is accepted by the server, the server MUST NOT disable